Aberry-byte/LROC-Elelvation-Stats/README.md

 Then it will plot a measure of how many meters each point is off from highest accuracy.

 # USAGE

+#### NOTE: these scripts can be any sort of bundleout files and can be put in any order these are just the best conventions

 ## 2 files
 usage: LROC_elevation_stats_2_file.py [-h] DTM noDTM